-- o Fitness industry - Regulatory body - o Faculty - Allied professionals - Committee membership is on a volunteer basis and as such, members will not be remunerated for participation. - The Program Advisory Committee will have a minimum of 6 members.
+- Recent graduates (after 1st year) - Committee membership is on a volunteer basis and as such, members will not be remunerated for participation.

+- The Program Advisory Committee will have a minimum of 6 members.
 All appointed members will have voting privileges.
 A quorum for motions and resolutions will be represented through a clear majority of voting members (50 percent plus one).
 Voting can be conducted electronically, when appropriate. - Program Advisory Committee members who perceive that their private or personal interests' conflict or have the potential to conflict with an issue under discussion at a Program Advisory Committee meeting will have an obligation to excuse themselves from the discussion and to abstain from voting on the specific issue.